vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-nsxt-airgap-ra.md

 - **Tanzu User-Managed Packages:** User-managed packages are distributed through package repositories.
 The `tanzu-standard` package repository includes the following user-managed packages:

-  - [**Cert Manager**](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-cert-manager.html) - Provides automated certificate management.
+  - [**Cert Manager**](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-packages-cert-manager.html) - Provides automated certificate management.
 It runs by default in management clusters.

-  - [**Contour**](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-ingress-contour.html) -Provides layer 7 ingress control to deployed HTTP(S) applications.
+  - [**Contour**](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-packages-ingress-contour.html) -Provides layer 7 ingress control to deployed HTTP(S) applications.
 Tanzu Kubernetes Grid includes signed binaries for Contour.
 Deploying Contour is a prerequisite for deploying the Prometheus, Grafana, and Harbor extensions.

-  - [**Fluent Bit**](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-logging-fluentbit.html) - Collects data and logs from different sources, unifies them, and sends them to multiple destinations.
+  - [**Fluent Bit**](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-packages-logging-fluentbit.html) - Collects data and logs from different sources, unifies them, and sends them to multiple destinations.
 Tanzu Kubernetes Grid includes signed binaries for Fluent Bit.

-  - [**Prometheus**](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-monitoring.html) - Provides out-of-the-box health monitoring of Kubernetes clusters.
+  - [**Prometheus**](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-packages-monitoring.html) - Provides out-of-the-box health monitoring of Kubernetes clusters.
 The Tanzu Kubernetes Grid implementation of Prometheus includes an Alert Manager.
 You can configure Alert Manager to notify you when certain events occur.

-  - [**Grafana**](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-monitoring.html) - Provides monitoring dashboards for displaying key health metrics of Kubernetes clusters.
+  - [**Grafana**](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-packages-monitoring.html) - Provides monitoring dashboards for displaying key health metrics of Kubernetes clusters.
 Tanzu Kubernetes Grid includes an implementation of Grafana.

-  - [**Harbor Image Registry**](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-harbor-registry.html) - Provides a centralized location to push, pull, store, and scan container images used in Kubernetes workloads.
+  - [**Harbor Image Registry**](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-packages-harbor-registry.html) - Provides a centralized location to push, pull, store, and scan container images used in Kubernetes workloads.
 It supports storing artifacts and includes enterprise-grade features such as RBAC, retention policies, automated garbage clean up, and Docker hub proxying.

   - [**Multus CNI**](https://github.com/k8snetworkplumbingwg/multus-cni) - Enables attaching multiple network interfaces to pods.
 Multus CNI is a container network interface (CNI) plugin for Kubernetes that lets you attach multiple network interfaces to a single pod and associate each interface with a different address range.

-- **Bastion Host -** Bastion host is the physical/virtual machine where you download the required installation images/binaries (for TKG installation) from the Internet.
+- **Bastion Host -** Bastion host is the physical/virtual machine where you download the required installation images/binaries (for Tanzu Kubernetes Grid installation) from the Internet.
 This machine needs to be outside the air-gapped environment.
 The downloaded items then need to be shipped to the bootstrap machine which is inside the air-gapped environment.

-- **Jumpbox/Bootstrap Machine -** The bootstrap machine is the machine on which you run the Tanzu CLI and other utilities such as [Kubectl](https://kubernetes.io/docs/reference/kubectl/kubectl/), [Kind](https://kind.sigs.k8s.io/), etc. This is where the initial bootstrapping of a management cluster occurs before it is pushed to the platform where it will run.
+- **Jumpbox/Bootstrap Machine -** The bootstrap machine is the machine on which you run the Tanzu CLI and other utilities such as [Kubectl](https://kubernetes.io/docs/reference/kubectl/kubectl/), [Kind](https://kind.sigs.k8s.io/), etc. This is where the initial bootstrapping of a management cluster occurs before it is pushed to the platform where it runs.

-The installation binaries for TKG installation are made available in iso/tarball format on this machine.
-This machine should have access to the infrastructure components such as the vCenter server and the components that will be deployed during the installation of Tanzu Kubernetes Grid.
+The binaries for Tanzu Kubernetes Grid installation are made available in ISO or tarball format on this machine.
+This machine should have access to the infrastructure components such as the vCenter server and the components that are deployed during the installation of Tanzu Kubernetes Grid.
 This machine should have a browser installed to access the UI of the components described above.

 - **Local Image Registry -** An image registry provides a location for pushing, pulling, storing, and scanning container images used in the Tanzu Kubernetes Grid environment.
 The image registry is also used for day-2 operations of the Tanzu Kubernetes clusters.
 Typical day-2 operations include tasks such as storing application images, upgrading Tanzu Kubernetes clusters, etc.

 In an air-gapped environment, there are a couple of possible solutions for using an image registry:

 - **Existing Image Registry -** An image registry pre-existing in the environment with a project created for storing Tanzu Kubernetes Grid binaries and the bootstrap machine has access to this registry.
-The operator will untar the TAR file present in the bootstrap machine and push the Tanzu Kubernetes Grid binaries to the Tanzu Kubernetes Grid project using the script present in the TAR file.
+The operator unzip the TAR file present in the bootstrap machine and pushes the Tanzu Kubernetes Grid binaries to the Tanzu Kubernetes Grid project using the script present in the TAR file.
 This registry can be a [Harbor](https://goharbor.io/) registry or any other container registry solution.

 - **New Image Registry -** If an image registry solution doesn’t exist in the environment, a new registry instance can be deployed.
 The easiest way for creating a new image registry instance is installing Harbor using the `docker-compose` method and then pushing the Tanzu Kubernetes Grid binaries to the project.